google/dspl/docs/dspl2-spec.md

   </tr>
 </table>

-If an `identifier` property is present and string-valued, it will be used as the column name for this measure in slice observation CSV files.
+If a `columnIdentifier` property is present and string-valued, it will be used as the column name for this measure in slice observation CSV files.
 If one is not present and the measure's `@id` has a fragment, the fragment value will be used as the column name.

 #### Examples